krfricke/rl-benchmark/README.md

 `experiments` indicates how often the experiment should be run.

 `append` is an optional parameter which indicates if data should be appended to an existing output file.

+`model` is an optional path for the `tf.train.Saver` class.
+If empty, model will not be saved.

+`save-model <num_episodes>` states after how many episodes the model should be saved.
+If 0, model will not be saved.

+`load-model <path>` states from which path to load the model (only for the first experiment, if more than one experiment should run).
+If omitted, it does not load a model.

 Analyzing benchmarks
 --------------------